College of Liberal Arts & Sciences

 Rebekah Kowal

-Active in the professional field, Kowal serves as Executive Co-Editor of Dance Research Journal and Co-Chairs the DRJ Editorial Board.
-She is also a member of the Board of Directors of the National Association of Schools of Dance (NASD).
-Other professional service includes: Book Reviews Editor for Dance Research Journal; Vice President of the Society of Dance History Scholars (SDHS); Acting Vice President of Awards and Prizes of the Dance Studies Association (DSA); and on the Editorial Board of Dance Research Journal.
+In the professional field, she is currently serving as Executive Co-Editor of Dance Research Journal and Vice Chair of the DRJ Editorial Board.
+She serves on the Board of Directors of the National Association of Schools of Dance.
+(NASD).
+She has served as Vice President of the Society of Dance History Scholars (SDHS) and as Acting Vice President of Awards and Prizes of the Dance Studies Association (DSA).

 Kowal, Rebekah J.